kiritigowda/help/radeonInferenceInstaller/README.md

   * CaffeModel: give the location of the pretrained caffe model .caffemodel
   * Options: BGR/RGB  Publishas: Model Name and password: radeon ( To load the models to the server)

-**Step 5** - Load Image DataBase - Now you can run a simple test inference using the tinyDataSet provided in this help project within the sampleDataSet folder.
+**Step 5** - Load Image DataBase - Now you can run a simple test inference using the AMD-tinyDataSet provided in this help project within the sampleDataSet folder.

 The client application section Inference Run-time needs the labels.txt, the AMD-tinyDataSet folder location, & AMD-tinyDataSet-val.txt provided in the sampleDataSet folder.